tomeir2105/containers/Summary Practice P117/README.md

 ## 🪪 License

 **Free to use, modify, and distribute.
-No license restrictions apply.**
-Use this script for learning, automation, or production — no strings attached.

 ---